-Every embedded system is built upon an elaborate collection of toolchains, IDEs, loaders, debuggers, and numerous special or custom development tools.
+Embedded systems are built upon elaborate collections of toolchains, IDEs, loaders, debuggers, and numerous special or custom development tools.
 EQware has experienced engineers who have worked on multiple toolchains, system simulators, and many other development and test tools.

-Toolchain Extensions — If your IC extends the instruction set of a standard CPU or you are making a completely new CPU, you will need toolchain support.
-EQware can help.
+Toolchain Extensions — If your IC extends the instruction set of a standard CPU, or if you are making a completely new CPU, you will need toolchain support.
 We have added hundreds of new instructions and completely new instruction sets—including vector instructions—to the GNU and LLVM toolchains.
 From custom cross-compilers to assemblers, linkers and debuggers, we can build the tools you need to take advantage of your powerful new architecture.

-Debuggers — A debugger is a critical piece of any toolchain.
-They can increase productivity by an order of magnitude.
-If you need a debugger made for your hardware, EQware is up to the task.
+Debuggers — A debugger is a critical piece of any toolchain, increasing productivity by an order of magnitude.
 Our engineers have worked under the hood with GDB, and we've ported debug agents to non-standard architectures, emulators, and custom runtimes.

-System Simulators — EQware knows how to check feasibility of large and small systems alike.
-Whether stimulating and testing a new algorithm prior to implementation, or creating a discrete event simulation of a complex system with many variables, we know the tools and techniques for the job.
+System Simulators — EQware knows how to check the feasibility of large and small systems alike.
+Whether simulating and testing a new algorithm prior to implementation, or creating a discrete event simulation of a complex system with many variables, we know the tools and techniques for the job.

 Hardware Emulation — Hardware emulation greatly assists in development of new hardware, systems, and software.
-It is a very cost-effective prototyping method, and it gives the initial software developers a controlled environment.
+It is a very cost-effective prototyping method, giving the initial software developers a controlled environment.
 Our engineers have built completely custom emulators, ported existing emulators, and combined multiple open-source emulators together to simulate a complete system.